apwheele/dvtrends/README.md

     │   └───PopEstimates
     │              ORI_Pop.csv

-# How to replicate
+## How to replicate

-Once the data and R environment has been set up, run `pred_model.R`, and then run `prep_NIBRS.R`.
+Once the data and R environment has been set up (it only relies on rms and ggplot2, the rest is base R), run the scripts in this order:

+ 1) `pred_model.R`
+ 2) `prep_NIBRS.R`
+ 3) `ori_graphs.R`

 # ToDo

- - Script to make files in easier format to work with
- - Identify demographic variables in NCVS overlap with NIBRS
+Identify more variables that overlap NCVS/NIBRS

-   - person level: sex, age, race
-   - geo: urban/rural, state
+   - attempted
-   - time: year, month
+   - weapon
+   - expand to multiple crime types, not just agg assault

+Make a nicer web application to dropdown and see a cities metrics.

 # Researchers